-SFE (Student Finance England) are the funding body for all students in the UK (with the exception of NHS courses).
+SFE (Student Finance England) are the funding body for all students in the UK.
 You will receive 3 instalments of finance in each year of study.
 Traditionally these are: SEPTEMBER, JANUARY, APRIL.
 We are aware that finance doesn’t always stretch very far so we have a number of additional support options available for all students.
-To check your payments or amend your details with SFE head to www.gov.uk/student-finance
+To check your payments or amend your details with SFE head

 There is now funding available for PG students too!
-Loans for Postgraduate students are not means tested and come in similar instalments to the Undergraduates.
+Loans for Postgraduate students are not means-tested and are paid in three instalments each year.
 You will be able to apply using the same info you gave them for your first three years.
-Postgraduates for Taught and Research programmes will receive a maximum of £10,000 (you choose how much you want) which will help pay tuition and living costs.
+Postgraduates for Taught and Research programmes will receive a maximum of £10,609 (you choose how much you want) which will contribute towards the cost of tuition and living costs.
 There is now also a PhD loan which is available up to the amount of £25,000.
-To find out more head to www.gov.uk/student-finance
+To find out more head

 We work very closely with the Student Funding Advice Team who are based in Student Services.
-They are available to provide advice and guidance on all aspects of student funding including loans, grants, bursaries etc. They oversee the administration of the Universities hardship fund and provide students who are struggling financially with access to a Food Bank.
+They are available to provide advice and guidance on all aspects of student funding including loans, grants, bursaries etc. They oversee the administration of the Student Support Fund for 18-19 and provide students who are struggling financially with access to a Foodbank.
 We work together throughout the year to offer a wide range of campaigns to raise awareness of why budgeting and being money savvy is so important as well as on areas such as debt and how to avoid it.

-You can book an appointment with the Student Funding Advice Team by visiting the Student Advice Desk, in the main Holgate building, next the University Reception.
-Advice and information is also available over the phone and via email.
+You can book an appointment with the Student Funding Advice Team by visiting the Student Information Desk, in the main Holgate building, next the University Reception.
+Advice and information is also available over the phone, via email and on their webpages.

 To learn more about how the Student Funding Advice Team might be able to help you, click here